GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 ![](/images/WCNTraining/Budget/FilterOptions_BuildBaseOn.png)

-* **Retain User Input** - After the intial run/pull, the **Build Based On** parameter will automatically be set to *Retain User Input*, preserving any file changes.
+* **Retain User Input** - After the initial run/pull, the **Build Based On** parameter will automatically be set to *Retain User Input*, preserving any file changes.
 Values in the  **YYYY Budget Input** section and formulas entered by the user will not be overridden.
-This is the default parameter after an intial run/pull.
+This is the default parameter after an initial run/pull.
 * **Last Saved/Upload** - This will bring the last saved amounts into the  **YYYY Budget Input** section.
 It will replace and/or clear values and formulas that haven't been saved.
 * **Base Year** - This will bring in the "Base Year" amounts just as the **YYYY Actuals & Projections** section does into the  **YYYY Budget Input** section.
 It will replace and/or clear any values and formulas that haven't been saved.
 * **Reset (Clear All Data)** - This will clear all data related to the distict, including from the budget user input section.
 When running this option, select "Clear" in the "Pull Datal Control" window.

 #### Account Level

 *Required*.
-Used in pulling data ti determine the default account level at which the detail is summarized.
+Used in pulling data to determine the default account level at which the detail is summarized.
 The drop-down filter includes the choice of *Summary (xxxxx)* or *Full GL Account (xxxxx-xxx-xx)*.

 ![](/images/WCNTraining/Budget/FilterOptions_AccountLevel.png)

 * **Summary (xxxxx)** will summarize detail at the natural account level.
 * **Full GL Account (xxxxx-xxx-xx)** will show Account, System, and Sub-System.

-#### Other Required Filters
+### Other Required Filters

 The following additional *required* and *optional* filters are described below: